Dates05/05/1889 - 31/10/1889

 The fourth World Expo to be organised in Paris was held between May 5th and October 31st.
-Its surface, number of visitors and profit of 8 million francs beat all previous records.
+Its area, number of visitors and profit of 8 million francs beat all previous records.

 The idea to host a Fair to celebrate the Revolution and the end of monarchy emerged as soon as the Fair of 1878 ended and preparations started in 1884.
 However, during the Expo, many celebrations were specifically held outside the Expo site, like in Versailles, in order no to turn the Fair into a political event.
 However, this initiative didn't convince neighboring monarchies to participate, though some of them did unofficially send industry representatives to the Fair so as not to miss out on economic opportunities.

 Two aspects of France were reflected in the Expo: social France and military France.
 On the one hand, the importance of education was stressed in the Champs de Mars and the Liberal Arts Palace, and a "social peace" section gave great importance to the status of workers who were very present in the Expo.
 On the other hand the Ministry of War showcased its souvenirs on the Invalides Esplanade, and the colonial exhibition was a great success.